in

 For one, these underground pipes are far more insulated against cold weather than the pipes in a home.
 This means that even if you experience rather harsh winters, you won’t have to worry as much about your pipes freezing and temporarily losing access to water.

 The other big benefit of yard hydrants is that they don’t have to be placed close to your house if you don’t want them to be.
 After all, the house doesn’t contain their water source, the ground does.
-As a result, yard hydrants give you a lot more room in deciding the placement of the outdoor faucet type in your yard to fit what you need.
+As a result, yard hydrants give you a lot more room in deciding the placement of the outside water dispenser type in your yard to fit what you need.

 Outdoor Shower Faucet

-As a DIY project running only cold water, an outdoor shower faucet can be as easy as running a garden hose from an outdoor faucet to a shower head that’s suspended at the right height for washing off.
+As a DIY project running only cold water, an outdoor shower faucet can be as easy as running a garden hose from a spigot to a shower head suspended at the right height for washing off.

 Outdoor Kitchen Faucet

 These faucets aren’t what you’re looking for if you want a hookup for a hose.
 Instead, these are best suited to outdoor kitchens with sinks.
-Thinks about what you use your indoor kitchen faucet for and you’ll know what these faucets are often used for just in a different setting.
+Think about what you use your indoor kitchen faucet for, and you’ll know what these faucets are often used for just in a different setting.

-There are a variety of options out there when you want to add an outdoor faucet to your home.
+There are a variety of options out there when you want to add a outside water fixture to your home.
 Depending on the climate you live in and what you want to use your faucet for, you’re sure to find something that perfectly fits your wants and needs.

 For more related information check out our page on the types of kitchen faucets.